marshall-hobbs96/revature_review_questions_answers/Week7/Week7RecapQuestions.md

 1. What is the software development lifecycle?
+	- A series of steps/states that an application goes through during its lifetime

 2. What are the 7 phases of the software development lifecycle?
+	- Planning
+	- Analysis
+	- Design
+	- Development
+	- Testing
+	- Implementation
+	- Maintainence

 3. What two competing philosophies do we have?
+	- Agile
+	- Waterfall

 4. What is waterfall and its characteristics?
+	- Waterfall is going through each step in the SDLC before going to the next step, and never going back to a previous step
+	- Essentially, do everything "perfectly" to completition on each step, then move on to the next step

 5. What are the pros and cons of waterfall?
+	- Pros are that its easier to organize when dealing with large organizations/projects and when the project requirements likely won't change
+	- Cons are its not very flexible and bad for dynamic projects.
+Also not very good for projects that require small, iterative deliverables

 6. When might we use waterfall?
+	- If we were working on a large project with very clear, restricted, inelastic requirments, such as government projects or projects in highly regulated industries

 7. What is Agile?
+	- Agile is a philosophy for going through the SDLC that essentially says we should go through the SDLC for small parts of a project over and over again.
+This way we can complete small features of a project and deliver it piece by piece, eventually working up to delivering the full application

 8. What are the core values of Agile?
+	- Individuals and interactions over processes and tools
+	- Working software over comprehensive documentation
+	- Customer collaboration over contract negotation
+	- Responding to change over following a plan

 9. What are the 12 principles of Agile?
+(Im just going to straight up copy paste this.
+I doubt anyone is going to ask us to remember any of these off the top of our head)
+	- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+	- Welcome changing requirements, even late in development.
+Agile processes harness change for the customer’s competitive advantage.
+	- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+	- Business people and developers must work together daily throughout the project.
+	- Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.
+	- The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+	- Working software is the primary measure of progress.
+	- Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+	- Continuous attention to technical excellence and good design enhances agility.
+	- Simplicity–the art of maximizing the amount of work not done–is essential.
+	- The best architectures, requirements, and designs emerge from self-organizing teams.
+	- At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 10. What are some examples of Agile frameworks/methodologies?
+	- Scrum
+	- Kanban

 11. What is Scrum?
+	- Scrum is an agile framework/methodology

 12. What is a Sprint?
+	- A sprint is essentially a self contained iteration of the SDLC for a set of features that are a part of the the overall application
+	- Usually takes anywhere between 1 to 2 weeks

 13. What are the Scrum artifacts?
+	- Documentation relating to a sprint

 14. What is a product backlog?
+	- The product backlog is a comprehensive list of features/tasks related to the overall application.
+Essentially a giant to-do list for the project

 15. Who is in charge of managing the product backlog?
+	- The product owner (not actually the end-client of the application you are developing, but likely a product manager.
+Just someone in charge of the overall project)

 16. What is the Sprint backlog?
+	- A list of features/tasks that need to be completed for the current sprint.
+Items not completed on this during the current sprint will roll over into the next sprint

 17. How is it decided what items/user stories are included in the Sprint backlog?
+	- Decided upon by the team of developers

 18. What is a usable product increment?
+	- The actual product developed at the end of a sprint.
+It must potentially be deliverable to the end user

 19. What are user stories?
+	- User stories are features to be developed, written from the perspective of the end user

 20. What is "Acceptance Criteria"?
+	- Acceptance criteria is criteria that defines what it means for a userstory/feature to be acceptable

 21. What is the "Definition of Done"?
+	- Defined by the scrum team.
+It defines when a features is considered done

 22. What is "Story Pointing"?
+	- A way of assigning a difficulty to a task.
+Helps in managing time.
+Essentially a made up point system that the scrum team agrees on

 23. What is a burndown chart?
+	- A burndown chart is a chart that tracks how many tasks/story points are remaining on the y axis and how much time has passed on the x axis
+	- Just a team tool for tracking progress

 24. What Scrum roles are there?
+	- Scrum master
+	- product owner
+	- team member

 25. What is the role of a Scrum Master?
+	- To be responsible to ensuring that the scrum development process is being followed
+	- Leading any team meetings

 26. What is the role of the product owner?
+	- To determine what should be on the product backlog

 27. How large should a Scrum team be?
+	- 10 or fewer people

 28. What Scrum ceremonies are there?
+	- Sprint planning meeting
+	- Daily standup meeting
+	- Sprint review meeting
+	- Sprint retrospective

 29. What questions should be answered by each team member during the daily standup meeting?
+	- What they got done yesterday
+	- What they plan on getting done today
+	- Any blockers?

 30. What is the difference between the Sprint Review and Sprint Retrospective meeting?
+	- Sprint review is for discussing what was accomplished in the last sprint and what the team hopes to accomplish for the next sprint
+	- Sprint retrospective is for discussing what improvements could be made as a team based on the performance of the last sprint

 </details>